-For safety critical systems, there are one or more standby redundant busses (networks) that are strictly for back-up communications (data is not transmitted in parallel among redundant busses).
-A common term for a 1553 network is "dual redundant bus," which means there are two independent busses (one bus is called the Primary or "A" bus and the other is the Secondary or "B" bus).
+For safety critical systems, there are one or more standby redundant busses (networks) that are strictly for back-up communications.
+A common term for a 1553 network is "dual redundant bus," which means there are two independent bus networks (one bus is called the Primary or "A" bus and the other is the Secondary or "B" bus).
+1553 messages (data) is usually only transmitted on one of the A or B bus networks at a time, but it doesn't usually matter which bus is used for the message transfers (computers on a 1553 network are supposed to handle messages on either the A or B bus with equal priority).
+In more safety critical implementations, there may be complete redundant A/B network systems (message priority handling is unique for each system with this configuration).

-A simple 1553 network example may have one central computer (BC) and one or more sensor, power or motor control remote units (RTs).
+A simple 1553 network example may have one central computer (BC) and one or more remote computers (Remote Terminals or "RTs").
 With more complex systems, there may be several 1553 networks, each one with a single BC and several RTs (up to 31 RTs) to control applications such as flight controls, sensor/power/motor controls, engine management and/or stores management.

 The BC is usually the main system computer and often has common names such as flight control computer (FCC) or mission control computer (MCC), etc. In these multiple network scenarios, a BC of one network might be an RT of another network (and thus provide a bridge or gateway between the 1553 networks).
-In more modern systems, a 1553 network may be a legacy connection to older computers (RTs) that are not in need of redesign (or can't be due to cost, which it most often the case).
-Modern systems will often have other networks (e.g. RS-485, ARINC-429, Ethernet, Fibrechannel or Firewire) for high rate data transfers between one or more computers.
+In more modern systems, a 1553 network may be a legacy connection to older computers (RTs) that are not in need of redesign (or can't be redesigned due to cost, which it most often the case).
+Modern systems will often have other networks (e.g. RS-485, ARINC-429, Ethernet/AFDX, Fibrechannel or Firewire) for high rate data transfers between one or more computers.